A guide for successfully navigating your employment gap, getting back into the market and identifying your best job opportunities.

 The Value in Networking

-Eliminating the Discomforts of Attending Networking Events
+Eliminate the Discomforts of Attending Networking Events

 Virtual webinars, conferences, and meet-ups don't require walking the floor and approaching individuals.
 However, you still have to show up because a wallflower is unimpressionable.
 Networking online requires a proactive approach, reaching out to others, and even speaking or posing questions by chat.
 Gain more confidence attending online calls, conferences, webinars, etc., considering the following: